kevinadrianpl/personal-blog/content/english/about.md

 ## Getting in touch with me

-I’m on Twitter at https://twitter.com/kevinadrianpl/ and my email address is kevin@kevinadrian.dev.
+I’m on Twitter at [Twitter] https://twitter.com/kevinadrianpl/ and my email address is kevin@kevinadrian.dev.
+You can also check out my [GitHub] https://github.com/kevinadrianpl/ if you want to see what projects I've been working on.
 I love hearing from people.